funkaoshi/s.vs.tpk/_posts/2012-07-12-untimately.md

   - blogfaves
 ---

-There are lots of great blogs about D&D out there on the Internet, but one that puts out consistently good stuff is [Untimately][] by Toronto's own Brendan Strejcek.
-His most recent post is on [the rules that compromise Original D&D][rules], distilling everything in [the 3 brown books][od&d] into concise lists of rules.
+There are lots of great blogs about D&D out there on the Internet, but one that puts out consistently good stuff is [Untimately][] by Toronto's own Brendan S. His most recent post is on [the rules that compromise Original D&D][rules], distilling everything in [the 3 brown books][od&d] into concise lists of rules.
 A recent post that was particularly creative was about his take on [schools of magic][magic].
 If you're into D&D you should be reading Untimately.

 [untimately]: http://untimately.blogspot.ca/